I am an Associate Policy Researcher for the RAND Corporation.

-I am a doctoral candidate in New York University's Robert F. Wagner Graduate School of Public Service and work as a data analyst for New York University Langone Medical Center's Health Choice, Policy and Evaluation section.
+I recently received my doctorate at New York University's Robert F. Wagner Graduate School of Public Service and work as a data analyst for New York University Langone Medical Center's Health Choice, Policy and Evaluation section.
 Before enrolling in the doctoral program, I received both an M.S. in Policy Analysis and Management and a B.S. with honors in Policy Analysis and Management from Cornell University.

 My research interests are in health policies related to obesity, substance abuse, pharmaceutical use, and other health behaviors.
 I use theoretical frameworks and research methods from health economics, policy analysis and public health.